Iceland’s house prices surge

-However, the collapse of Iceland’s banks in 2008 saw GDP shrink by 6.8% in 2009 and by another 3.4% in 2010.
+After the financial crisis and the collapse of Iceland’s banks in 2008, GDP shrank by 7.7% in 2009 and by another 2.8% in 2010.
 From Q1 2008 to Q1 2010, house prices fell by 15.1% (-32% inflation-adjusted).

 To save the economy and to help homeowners, Iceland’s state-controlled banks have forgiven mortgage loans for more than 25% of the population since end-2008, equivalent to about 13% of the country’s annual GDP.

 As the economy recovered, house prices rose by 13.3% between Q2 2010 to Q4 2012.
 But this rise was partly illusory since when adjusted for inflation, house prices rose by just 2.6% over the same period.